Getting Started with KW47-LOC

 1.2 Plug In the Board

-Connect a type-C USB cable from connector J3 to a host computer or power supply to power up the board and run the demo program.
+For this step, you will need two KW47-LOC boards.
+Connect a USB Type‑C cable from connector J3 to a host computer or power supply to power up the board and run the demo program.
 At this point, you should see the Blue LED blinking at a steady rhythm.
 Follow the steps shown in the video to run the demo.
-You will need two KW47-LOC boards.

 Plug in the Board